jfmengels/blog/content/blog/configuring-eslint/index.md

 not the regex one, due to a lack of need for it at the moment.

 There could also be a `.onlyInDirectories([...])` and similar variants, which `elm-review` has not felt the need for yet.
-Someone would have to choose what happens when both `onlyIn...` and `ignoreIn...` variants are used together in contradictory ways though.

 If you need to disable several rules for a specific part of the project, you can use the language and create a helper function: